Nighttime Person Re-Identification via Collaborative Enhancement Network with Multi-domain Learning: Methodology

-where $\varphi()$ represents the feature channel mean function, and $||\cdot||_2$ denotes a mean square function. $N$ is the number of samples in the dataset, $\text{sim}(u, v)$ denotes a similarity measure between $u$ and $v$, and $i$ and $j$ are indices of data points, indicating whether $x_i$ and $x_j$ are samples from the same class or different classes.
+where $f_s$ and $f_t$ denote the high-level features of the two tasks, respectively. $\varphi()$ represents the feature channel mean function, and $||\cdot||_2$ denotes a mean square function. $N$ is the number of samples in the dataset, $\text{sim}(u, v)$ denotes a similarity measure between $u$ and $v$, and $i$ and $j$ are indices of data points, indicating whether $x_i$ and $x_j$ are samples from the same classes or different classes.